 Then, we add in gear to the camper.
 A generator capable of powering a travel trailer air conditioner weighs about 90 pounds.
 As a side note, I wrote an article about the best generator out there for travel trailers which you can find here.
 You’re also likely to add another 400 pounds of camping gear, food, and kitchen supplies–even if you aren’t going crazy.

-Remember that if your camper has slide-outs, it will dramatically increase the weight of the trailer.
-A single slide-out often adds 800 pounds to the weight of the trailer.
+Camper slide-outs increase the weight of the trailer.
+A single slide-out often adds 800 pounds to RV weight.

 If your camper has “pop outs” instead, which are the canvas tent material that pops out, it won’t really add any significant amount of weight.
 This is only the motorized slide outs that I’m discussing here.